inesmariao/task-management-frontend/README.md

 ## Acknowledgements

-Backend API developed as part of the Task Management project.
+- Backend API developed as part of the Task Management project.
-Special thanks to the open-source community for tools and libraries used in this project.
+- Special thanks to the open-source community for tools and libraries used in this project.

+Developed ❤️ by Ing.
+Inés María Oliveros